AI UX Design: Non-Traditional UX design process for AI products

 It is crucial to note that at this stage, we do not discuss features, solutions, or any specific AI applications.
 Approaching innovation with a vague intent to "implement AI" without a clear user need will lead to failure.
 Thus, our focus here is on identifying customer problems, areas for improvement in their lives and within existing products, and how our product can influence their journey.

-With a clear understanding of product requirements and customers, we conduct competitor analysis and reference research to understand the market, identify solutions to customer problems, and assess current AI solutions.
-This lays the groundwork for our AI innovation process.
+With a clear understanding of product requirements and customers, we do a competitor analysis and reference research to understand the market, identify solutions to customer problems, and assess current AI solutions.

 Referencing Don Norman’s pillars of product design — technology, user, and business — is crucial here.
 We ensure the user and business aspects are thoroughly covered before exploring the technology aspect.